ox-vgg/wise/docs/Install.md

 pip install --no-deps msclap==1.3.3  # avoids installing conflicting version of torch
 ```

+(For mamba, replace conda in the above command accordingly)

+## Option 2: Installation using venv
 If the conda tool based dependency management option is not suitable, the alternative
 is to use Python's virtual environment [venv](https://docs.python.org/3/library/venv.html)
 module for installing the dependencies as shown below.